jhoneill/jhoneill.github.io/_posts/2019-01-30-dont-just-throw.md

 ---
 I write  `; return`  every time that I put `throw` in my PowerShell scripts.
 I didn’t always do it.
 Sooner or later I’ll need to explain why.

-First off: when something throws an error it is kind-of ugly, and it can stop things that we don’t to be stopped, sometimes **Write-Warning is better** than throw.
-But many (probably most) people don’t realise the assumption they’re making when they use _throw_.
+First off: when something throws an error it is kind-of ugly, and it can stop things that we don’t to be stopped, sometimes **Write-Warning is better** than `throw`.
+But many (probably most) people don’t realise the assumption they’re making when they use `throw`.
 Here’s a simple function to demonstrate the point
 {% highlight powershell%}
 function test {
     [cmdletbinding()]
     Param([switch]$GoWrong)
-    Write-verbose "Starting ..."
+    Write-Verbose "Starting ..."
     if ($GoWrong) {
-        write-host "Something bad happened"
+        Write-Host "Something bad happened"
         throw "Failure message"
     }
     else {
         Write-Host "All OK So Far"
     }
     if ($GoWrong) {
-        write-host "Something worse happens. "
+        write-Host "Something worse happens. "
     }
     else {
         Write-Host "Still OK"